MicrosoftDocs/learn/learn-pr/azure/power-apps-tutorial/includes/3-exercise-add-data-source-gallery-controls.md

     :::image type="content" source="../media/select-easy-sales.png" alt-text="Screenshot of select Easy Sales." lightbox="../media/select-easy-sales.png":::

 5. On selecting the **Easy Sales** SharePoint site, all the lists created on that site are displayed.
-Next, select the SharePoint list= created concerning the application and click **Connect**.
+Next, select the SharePoint list created concerning the application and click **Connect**.

     :::image type="content" source="../media/select-lists.png" alt-text="Screenshot of selecting the list." lightbox="../media/select-lists.png":::